ISI-apex/casper-utils/README.md

 To build Gentoo Prefix need to pre-populate `distfiles/` directory with some special source tarballs (even if the build host is online).

-For building on USC HPCC cluster, all source tarballs are on filesystem in `/scratch/acolin/casper-utils/distfiles/`, so you can just copy all of it:
+For building on USC HPCC/Discovery clusters, all source tarballs are on the shared filesystem, so you can copy from there:

-	$ rsync -aq /scratch/acolin/casper/casper-utils/distfiles/ casper-utils/distfiles/
+	$ rsync -aq /project/jpwalter_356/distfiles/ casper-utils/distfiles/
+	$ chmod -R u+rw casper-utils/distfiles/

 On other hosts, the same directory is available as a tar archive, which needs to be downloaded manually from the link below via a browser (or by using